 Just know that an inspection will come back with some issues, even if they’re minimal.
 If your inspector doesn’t find any problems, they probably didn’t do a very good job.
 If you discover the inspector missed a problem in the home, you should review your contract with them to see what happens in the event of an error.
 You may need to involve an attorney if the inspector’s mistake results in a costly repair bill.

-Dig deeper: How to get a mortgage
+Dig deeper: How long does it take to close on a house?

 Home inspection checklist FAQs